ALSETLab/FluxPMU/README.md

 # FluxPMU
-An Open Source Maker's Guide of an DYI PMU
+An Open Source Maker's Guide of an DIY PMU